romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-What are key factors to consider when editing the default template for a GitHub Actions workflow for code scanning in an active, open-source, production repository?
+Q: What are key factors to consider when editing the default template for a GitHub Actions workflow for code scanning in an active, open-source, production repository?
 <details><summary>Show the answer</summary><p>

 - **The adjustment of concurrency settings to manage the number of simultaneous scans**